BallStateCBER/economic-indicators-cakephp4/README.md

 - `bin/cake update_cache` can be run manually to rebuild the cache of query results, though `bin/cake update_stats` updates the cache automatically, if appropriate
     - Run with the `--verbose` option to output information about memory usage
+- All of the above commands additionally have the `--mute-slack` option, which if used prevents messages from being sent to Slack.
+This is useful when executing these commands on your own development machine rather than on the production server.
+### Notes
 - On the production server, replace `bin/cake` with `php bin/cake.php`
 - Note that the FRED API occasionally fails to return a valid response, in which case these scripts will re-try the same request a limited number of times before giving up.
 Those requests will then be attempted again the next time an